RubixML/ML/README.md

 Since we are measuring accuracy, this output indicates that our Estimator is 94.5% accurate given the data we've trained and tested it with.
 Not bad.

 ### Visualization
 Visualization is how you communicate the findings of your experiment to the end-user and is key to derive value from your hard work in engineering a performant model.
-Although visualization is important (imporant enough for us to mention it), we consider it to be beyond the scope of what a machine learning library should offer.
+Although visualization is important (important enough for us to mention it), we consider it to be beyond the scope of what a machine learning library should offer.
 Therefore, we leave you with the choice of using any of the many great plotting and visualization frameworks out there to communicate your predictions made.

 If you are looking for a place to start, we recommend [D3.js](https://d3js.org/), since it is an amazing data-driven framework written in Javascript and tends to play well with PHP.